MaherSaif/devbox/README.md

 # Building a brand new development environment using Chef

-## This is NOT Complete yet, come back soon, I am actively working on it

 ## What does this do?

 This will install a local development box on vagrant with the following (among others)